 We use Google Meet to be able to see your meeting space and discuss various aspects of the room and hardware locations.
 You can use a laptop, which requires no additional software but it’s usually best if you use your smartphone so that it’s easier to walk around.

-Things You Will New
+Things You Will NEED

 - Smartphone with Google Meet installed (see below)